inmaggp/LLMPolComRes/README.md

-# LLMPolComRes, An AI Language Model vs. Human Coders in Political Communication Research
+# An AI Language Model vs. Human Coders in Political Communication Research

 This repository contains all code, data, and documentation required to reproduce the analyses reported in the manuscript *“An AI Language Model vs. Human Coders in Political Communication Research”*.
 The project is organized around a single fully reproducible R Markdown workflow, complemented by three standalone R scripts and one Jupyter notebook for users who prefer modular execution.